Deluxe Catered Camping & Classic Lodges in Grand Canyon, Bryce & Zion

 Day 1: St. George, Utah

-Impressive vistas of the Colorado Plateau unfold immediately upon leaving St. George and we admire the varied hues and textures of the layered sedimentary rock.
-This afternoon we head out for our first encounter with this arresting landscape before making our way to Zion Mountain Ranch, where we settle in to individual cabins that offer high-end comfort and amenities with rustic Old West ambience.
-Zion Canyon's overpowering beauty surely inspired the early Mormon pioneers who named the place after the biblical Promised Land.
-Its scale and scope are stunning, with monolithic sandstone cliffs towering 2,500 feet above us.
+As we head out for our first encounter with this arresting landscape on our first afternoon, we see how Zion Canyon's overpowering beauty surely inspired the early Mormon pioneers who named the place after the biblical Promised Land.
+Its scale and scope is stunning, with monolithic sandstone cliffs towering 2,500 feet above us.
 The Virgin River flows fast and clear, carving a deep, multicolored canyon over millions of years and watering the fertile valley floor.
 Amid the scent of sage and sweet cottonwoods, listen for canyon wrens and watch for golden eagles and prairie falcons in the blue desert skies.

 Day 6: Bryce Canyon National Park

 We leave our Zion camp this morning to drive north and across the Colorado Plateau.
 Each vista looks new as our vantage point shifts on approach to the fairyland of Bryce Canyon, a magical landscape evocative of another world.
 Its pink pinnacles, swirling sandstone and natural amphitheaters capture our imaginations with endless geological surprises.
 We stay at Bryce Canyon Lodge, a classic national park hotel set amid pond